bitovi/academy/src/typescript/09-interfaces/interfaces.md

 @sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/address.ts

+### Verify 1

+✏️ Create **src/interfaces/address.test.ts** and update it to be:

+@sourceref ../../../exercises/typescript/09-interfaces/01-problem/src/address.test.ts

 ### Exercise 1

 We’re going to write some interfaces to set up for the next problem.
-Edit the files `address.ts` to create an interface to define a ``Address`` object shown below:
+Edit the file `address.ts` to create an interface to define an ``Address`` object shown below:

 ```javascript
  const address = {